Nicolás Valenzuela

 ÚLTIMAS 10 PUBLICACIONES

-Valenzuela-Levi, N. (2020).
-Waste Political Settlements in Colombia and Chile: Income Inequality, Recycling and the Role of Institutions.
-Development and Change. https://doi.org/10.1111/dech.12591
+Valenzuela‐Levi, N. (2020).
+Waste Political Settlements in Colombia and Chile: Power, Inequality and Informality in Recycling.
+Development And Change, 51(4), 1098-1122. https://doi.org/10.1111/dech.12591

-Valenzuela-Levi, N. (2020).
+Valenzuela‐Levi, N. (2020).
 The written and unwritten rules of internet exclusion: inequality, institutions and network disadvantage in cities of the Global South.
-Information, Communication and Society, 23, 1-18. https://doi.org/10.1080/1369118X.2020.1716037
+Information, Communication & Society, 1-18. https://doi.org/10.1080/1369118x.2020.1716037

-Valenzuela-Levi, N. (2019).
+Valenzuela‐Levi, N. (2019).
 Factors influencing municipal recycling in the Global South: The case of Chile.
-Resources, Conservation and Recycling, 150, 104441. https://doi.org/10.1016/j.resconrec.2019.104441
+Resources, Conservation And Recycling, 150, 104441. https://doi.org/10.1016/j.resconrec.2019.104441

-Valenzuela-Levi, N. (2019).
+Valenzuela‐Levi, N. (2019).
 Do the rich recycle more?
 Understanding the link between income inequality and separate waste collection within metropolitan areas.
-Journal of Cleaner Production, 213, 440-450. https://doi.org/10.1016/j.jclepro.2018.12.195
+Journal Of Cleaner Production, 213, 440-450. https://doi.org/10.1016/j.jclepro.2018.12.195